• •

 Bind off.

-For the Mistletoe knit lace stitch pattern Marly used in the video these are the important take-aways:
+For the Mistletoe knit lace stitch pattern Marly used in the video, these are the important takeaways:

-- Each square represents one stitch
+• Each square represents one stitch

-- Read the right side rows from RIGHT ⇦ LEFT
+• Read the right side rows from RIGHT ⇦ LEFT

-- Read the wrong side rows from LEFT ⇨ RIGHT
+• Read the wrong side rows from LEFT ⇨ RIGHT

-- The row numbers are a clue as to which side of the chart you read from for that row
+• The row numbers are a clue as to which side of the chart you read from for that row

-- The first and last 5 stitches of this chart are kept in garter stitch throughout.
+• The first and last 5 stitches of this chart are kept in garter stitch throughout.
 Use a stitch marker to identify these stitches easily (as shown in the video)

-- For every increase (yo) there will be a matching decrease (Tk2tog or Tskp) on the same row.
+• For every increase (yo) there will be a matching decrease (Tk2tog or Tskp) on the same row.
 For this pattern, increases and decreases are only on right side rows.

-- Twisted stitches are worked through the back leg or loop
+• Twisted stitches are worked through the back leg or loop

-- if on right side it is a twisted knit stitch
+• if on right side it is a twisted knit stitch

-- if on wrong side it is a twisted purl stitch
+• if on wrong side it is a twisted purl stitch

-- The row repeat for this pattern is 9-32
+• The row repeat for this pattern is 9-32

-Knit Lace and Twisted Stitches Video Tutorial
+Knit Lace with Twisted Stitches Video Tutorial

 If you like this stitch pattern, you will enjoy this free knit blanket pattern in multiple sizes!